Imago Facilitator Program Link to A Video:

 Please accept my free gift… this 18 minute video about the hidden dyanmics under conflict.

 Some ideas are so threatening that they appear dangerous when we first encounter them.
 Such was the ideal I was introduced to in my paperback copy of Getting The Love You Want.
-About halfway through, I was so overwhelmed that I tucked it deep into the bookshelf, thus attempting to place its radical suggestions far, far away from my conscious mind.
+About halfway through, I was so overwhelmed that I tucked it deep into the bookshelf, thus attempting to place its radical suggestions far, far away from thoughts.

 It was the 1990s in Chicago and I was 23 years old.
-That stack of books would move with me and my then boyfriend (now husband) from Chicago to Austin, Texas all while this little book.
-Stephen and I had driven a U-Haul from the University of Texas (where we first met), to building just two blocks from the Rock-and-Roll McDonalds.
-Our college futon now resided on the 23rd floor of high-rise apartment and it was there that I had just learned the idea that there were deeper, unconscious reasons that I fell in love with him.
-This kind and artistic man was the love of my life, but this book suggested there was more to it!
+That stack of books along with my copy of Getting would move with me and my then boyfriend (now husband) from Chicago to Austin, Texas.
+Stephen and I had driven a rented U-Haul from the University of Texas, where we first met, to an apartment building just two blocks from the Rock-and-Roll McDonalds.
+Our college futon now resided on the 23rd floor of a high-rise apartment and it was on that seat that I learned that there were deeper, unconscious reasons that I fell in love with Stephen.
+This kind, artistic man was the love of my life, but this book suggested there was more to it.
 This book suggested that my negative and most challenging experiences with Stephen had similarities to the negative experiences of my family, and most disturbingly to my brother’s unhealthy use of marijuana.